Work With Us

 This position will work closely with the Managing Director, Development Manager and Finance/Administration Manager on the day-to-day operations of running a nonprofit theatre company.

 Scheduling is flexible, though most work should take place on weekdays during normal office hours (Monday-Friday between 9a-6p).
-The week surrounding two events May 12 and May 20, additional hours may be required.
 Some additional evenings and weekends may be required.

 Desired Skills and Experience